 plan with families so they have a clear path forward during difficult days

-- look at the big picture, create short and long term goals, track progress, advocate for student
+ook at the big picture, create short and long term goals, track progress, advocate for the student

 Consultant Elaine Morgan brings a fresh perspective and asks what is in the best interest of the child and family.
-She abides by the ethics of her professional organizations.
 As an independent educational consultant working directly for the family with a troubled teen, Elaine never receives payment from a school or fee for program referral.

-Very importantly, therapists refer troubled teens to an Educational Consultant when complexity is noted.
-What do I mean by complexity?
+Therapists refer troubled teens to an educational consultant when situations become more complex.
+What do I mean by “complex”?
 It can be any number of issues.

 For a family this might look like but is not limited to:

-a family system that is facing significant stressor of challenge or change
+a family system that is facing significant stressors of challenge or change

-- parent seeks own therapy yet they want to talk about their child’s or teen’s issues
+parent seeks their own therapy yet they want to talk about their child’s or teen’s issues

 For the young person, complexity might look like but is not limited to:

-- a 16yr or 17yr old approaching majority age
+a 16 or 17year old approaching majority age